javimcasas/OceanStor-Script-Generator/README.md

 # Huawei Storage Script Generator

 This Python application generates scripts for Huawei Storage Cabinets based on user input provided via Excel files and a JSON configuration.
-The application has been refactored to improve modularity, readability, and maintainability.
-It dynamically adapts to changes in the JSON file, making it highly customizable and scalable.
+The application dynamically adapts to changes in the JSON file, making it highly customizable and scalable.

 ## Features